This section of PALawHelp.org has information and resources about Employee Rights in Pennsylvania.

 Sexual Harassment

 Information from the Erie County Bar Association on sexual harassment in the workplace.
+Sexual harassment is a form of sex discrimination.

 Workers' Compensation